kanishka-varshni/BIT_Hostel_portal/README.md

-🏠 BIT Hostel Portal
+# 🏠 BIT Hostel Portal

-     - The "BIT Hostel Portal" is a comprehensive web application designed to streamline hostel management for students, wardens, and administrators.
+The **BIT Hostel Portal** is a comprehensive web application designed to streamline hostel management for students, wardens, and administrators.
+This portal integrates essential features such as room management, leave applications, feedback, and communication tools to ensure a seamless experience for all users.

-     - This portal integrates essential features such as room management, leave applications, feedback, and communication tools to ensure a seamless experience for all users.
+---

-✨ Features
+## ✨ Features

-🌟 Login System
+### 🌟 **Login System**
 - Role-based login for **Students**, **Wardens**, and **Admins**.
 - 🔒 Secure authentication with Gmail ID integration for email-based communication.

-👩‍🎓 **Student Portal**
+### 👩‍🎓 **Student Portal**
 - 🏠 **Dashboard**: Personalized welcome message (e.g., "Welcome, John Doe").
 - 📆 **Leave Application**: Apply for leave or extend existing leave with real-time status tracking.
 - 🛌 **Room Details**: View assigned room, floor, hostel, and fee payment details.